Artful Contemplation is the daily practice of mindfulness through the contemplation of art.

 If you are new to Artful Contemplation, then follow the tips outlined below to get you started:

-1. Click on any of our Daily Artful Contemplation posts.
-A new intuitive artwork is created and uploaded everyday for your daily mindfulness practice.
+1. Click on any of our Artful Contemplation posts.
+We regularly upload intuitive artworks for your daily mindfulness practice.

 2. Settle down.
 Settle in.
 Breathe.
 Observe what arises without censorship.
 Make note of your first impressions.